gabrielprincet/Python-Asset-Management-Project/README.md

 2. Install the necessary tools (once only)
 Open your terminal (or command prompt) and type the following command to install the professional libraries used:

-Bash
-pip install streamlit yfinance pandas numpy matplotlib
+"pip install streamlit yfinance pandas numpy matplotlib"
 3. Launch the Dashboard
 In your terminal, navigate to the project folder and launch the application with:

-Bash
-streamlit run filename.py
+"streamlit run"
 Note: Replace filename.py with the exact name of your script (e.g. app.py).

 The interface will open immediately in your web browser.